When shopping for a mortgage, everyone and their neighbour wants the lowest rate.

 Who wouldn’t, considering a mortgage is the biggest debt most people ever have?

 A seemingly piddly difference in interest rate could amount to thousands of dollars over the mortgage term.

 For the bargain hunters among us, now's a historically good time to be shopping for a mortgage, especially if you’re looking for a fixed rate.
 Most of them are just a stone's throw from their two-year lows.

-According to RateSpy.com, the cheapest 5-year fixed rate available nationwide on a conventional mortgage is 2.49 percent.
+According to RateSpy.com, the cheapest five-year fixed rate available nationwide on a conventional mortgage is 2.49%.
 Not too shabby, considering rates were around a percentage point higher just nine short months ago.